Rams901/ball-sorter/README.md

 The reward system has been designed to provide feedback to the agent for the different actions taken during training.
 The agent receives a reward based on:

-- Number of moves made: A negative reward is given if the number of moves made is more than the optimal number of moves.
-- Ball to greater bucket: A negative reward is given if the ball being moved is going to a bucket that already has more balls than the current bucket.
+- Ball to the least bucket: A reward is given if the ball being moved is going to a bucket that already has less balls than the bucket on the other direction. (left vs right)
 - Out of bounds: A negative reward is given if the agent moves a ball out of bounds.
 - No balls in current position: A negative reward is given if there are no balls in the current position.
 - Filled balls: A positive reward is given if the agent fills all the balls equally into each bucket.